Sunday Bloody Sunday: In popular culture

 In 1997, a scheduled U2 concert at Montreal's Olympic Stadium conflicted with an unexpected home playoff game between the Canadian Football League's Montreal Alouettes and British Columbia Lions.
 As a result, the team opted to move the game to Percival Molson Stadium at McGill University.
 The Alouettes struggled with attendance issues at Olympic Stadium upon returning in 1996 and were on the verge of contraction.
 When the team announced they were playing the game at McGill, interest in the team soared and the game sold out.
 The success prompted the team to relocate permanently to the smaller venue the following season.
 In honour of the unintended role the band played in saving the franchise, the Alouettes play the song prior to every Sunday home game.

 In 2000, Ignite covered the song on their album A Place Called Home.

 In 2007, The Roots covered "Sunday Bloody Sunday" in a medley with "Pride (In the Name of Love)" for an NAACP dinner honouring Bono.
 While the band played the song, Black Thought rapped lines from the band's own "False Media" and bits of Edwin Starr's "War".

 Also in 2007, Paramore covered the song for the B-side of its single "Misery Business" while Saul Williams covered the song on his album The Inevitable Rise and Liberation of NiggyTardust!

 In 2008, Jay-Z sampled "Sunday Bloody Sunday" in a version of "Heart of the City (Ain't No Love)" performed at the Glastonbury Festival.
 During a version of "Sunday Bloody Sunday" performed by the band at the 2009 MTV Europe Music Awards, Jay-Z joined them and improvised lyrics over the breakdown in the song before including a snippet of "Get Up, Stand Up."

+In 2010, the song was used in the sixth episode of the third and final series of the British fantasy crime drama and police procedural drama television series Ashes to Ashes during a prison riot scene.